embear/vim-foldsearch/README.md

   - Value `buffer`: Use buffer scope to store data
   - Default: `window`

+### The `g:foldsearch_debug` setting

+Debug level for storing debug messages in an internal buffer.

+  - Value `0`: Don't store any debug message.
+  - Value > `1`: Store debug messages up to the given level
+  - Default: `0`

+### The `g:foldsearch_debug_lines` setting

+Number of debug messages stored in the internal buffer.
+If there are more debug messages than the given number then the oldest messages will be removed from the buffer.

+  - Default: `100`

 ## Contribute

 To contact the author (Markus Braun), please send an email to <markus.braun@krawel.de>